george-hawkins/mjx-donkey-car/README.md

 Purchases
 ---------

-Unmanned Tech order (FC and PDB) arrived 21 Nov, 2023.
+* Unmanned Tech order (FC and PDB) arrived 21 Nov, 2023.
-Flying Tech order (ESC) arrived 22 Nov.
+* Flying Tech order (ESC) arrived 22 Nov.
-U-Angel-1988 order (turnbuckle wrench and FS-X8B RX) arrived 23 Nov.
+* U-Angel-1988 order (turnbuckle wrench and FS-X8B RX) arrived 23 Nov.
 There was some kind of residue on the wrench (I presume left behind from manufacturing) that could be cleaned off.
 The finish isn't perfect but is fine.
 Some of the store pictures show it branded as Huoy (a known brand typically priced higher than this item) and in others it appears as Havcybin.
 Mine came with the Havcybin branding.
+* Wellsold order (MJX ESC, servo and other parts) arrived on 27 Nov (and came very well packed in bubble-wrap).